Trying to do what they do on a Small Church scale would, did, and does lead to disaster and burnout.

 I propose it would be worse.

-What would our Small Churches look like if all the megachurches disappeared tomorrow?
+Imagine the situation in our Small Churches if all the megachurches disappeared tomorrow.
 Would they be filled with all the people who don’t have a megachurch to go to anymore?
 Or would they be pretty much the same as they are now?

 I propose our Small Churches would look pretty much the same on the Sunday after the megachurches disappeared as they did last Sunday.